Andres98100/inventario-app/README.md

 ## Description

-Project to put into practice the use of Spring Boot and Angular technologies, where a product management system was implemented, developed with Java and Spring Boot as back end and Angular and Boostrap as front end and on the database side mysql
+Project to put into practice the use of Spring Boot and Angular technologies, where a product management system was implemented, developed with Java and Spring Boot as back end and Angular and Boostrap as front end and on the database side MySQL.

 ## Deploy